ethanresnick/json-api/README.md

 It currently integrates with [Express](http://expressjs.com/) apps that use [Mongoose](http://mongoosejs.com/) models, but it can easily be integrated with other frameworks and databases.
 If you want to see an integration with another stack, just open an issue!

 This library implements all the required portions of the 1.0 spec, which is more than enough for basic CRUD.
-It does not yet implement some of the smaller, optional pieces, like pagination and related resource URIs.
+It does not yet implement some of the smaller, optional pieces, like related resource URIs.

 # Installation
 ```$ npm install json-api```